mawilson1234/autosub/README.md

 ## `autosub`
 `autosub [source_path] [-C/--concurrency] [-o/--output] [-F/--format] [-S/--src_language] [-D/--dst-language] [-K/--api_key] [--list-formats] [--list-languages]`

 - `source_path`: the (relative or absolute) path to the video file you want to generate subtitles for.
-The default generates subtitles for every file with a `.mov` extension in the current directory.
+The default generates subtitles for every file with a `.mov` or `.mp4` extension in the current directory.
 Unix-style wildcards are supported.
 - `-C/--concurrency`: the number of concurrent API requests to make.
 - `-o/--output`: the name of the output subtitle file(s).
 The default saves them in the same directory as the video and with the same name.
 - `-F/--format`: the subtitle format.
 Default is `.srt`.